ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 label on the arrow indicates that the word ``The`` is a determiner that modifies ``girl``.

-Continuing with the analysis, the subject of the verb ``has`` is the word ``girl``, as indicated by the ``nsubj`` label on the second arrow.
+Continuing with the example, the subject of the verb ``has`` is the word ``girl``, as indicated by the ``nsubj`` label on the second arrow.
 The direct object of the verb is the noun ``flower``, as the arrow labeled ``dobj`` shows.
 The direct object has a DET modifer ``a``, similarly to the DET modifier for